qir-alliance/qir-spec/specification/under_development/profiles/Base_Profile.md

 attributes #0 = { "EntryPoint" "requiredQubits"="2" "requiredResults"="2" }
 ```

 TODO: do we need to add string constants here (that may be ignored, depending on the output format)?
+TODO: do we need additional restrictions for output recording?
+Like e.g. it needs to be a dedicated block, or output recording functions can only occur in the last block of the entry point?

+TODO: do we need a __quantum__rt__initialize and __quantum__rt__finalize?

 TODO: a profile identifier and version number within the IR would be good to have (may be needed for correct usage of qubit and result pointers)
 -> look into custom target triples